Stazed/seq42/README.md

 What to do with a fresh repository checkout?
 --------------------------------------------
+Apply "autoreconf -i" to get a configure script, then:
 Run the usual "./configure" then "make".
 Finally copy the "seq42" binary (in the "src" directory) wherever you like.